monacodelisa/Angular-Headless-Hashnode/README.md

-# The project has been renamed and moved
+# The project was given a name and was moved
 ## to a GitHub Organization ⬇️

 # [AnguHashBlog](https://github.com/orgs/AnguHashBlog)